 Looking to buy a new travel backpack for your trip?
 If you’ve decided to travel without wheels, read this guide on how to choose the best travel backpack.

-Why travel with a backpack not a suitcase?
+Why travel with a backpack instead of a suitcase?
 The simple explanation can be summed up in one word: convenience.

-Backpackers don’t stay at nice hotels with shuttle service to/from the airport.
-We get off the beaten path and that usually means there may not even be a path at all – literally.
+Backpackers don’t stay at nice hotels with shuttle service to and from the airport.
+We go off the beaten path and that usually means there may not even be a path at all – literally.
 Imagine rolling a suitcase around on dirt roads, streets with gaping holes in the cement every few meters, and climbing up and down stairs at train stations lugging around a wheeled monster.
 It’s not pretty.

 - Panel Access

 Traveling carryon isn’t just about saving money on baggage fees; it’s also about packing light.
 Choosing a travel backpack that’s smaller helps you pack less, which means you have less weight on your back and that ultimately equates to one magic word: convenience.

 No one wants to pick up a bag that’s bigger than them, is stuffed to the brim, and weighs a ton.
 Not only is it a strain on your back and a pain to carry when you’re walking for miles searching for the cheapest accommodation, but it also makes the process of traveling less fun.

 Depending on the length of your trip, you may be picking up your bag every other day or every other week.
 But at the end of the day, no one wants to carry a bulky, heavy bag.